aleph-im/aleph-docs/docs/nodes/compute/index.md

 # Introduction

-Aleph.im compute resource nodes are decentralized computing infrastructure components that form a vital part of the aleph.im network.
+Aleph.im compute resource nodes (CRN) are decentralized computing infrastructure components that form a vital part of the aleph.im network.
 These nodes work collectively to provide distributed and secure computing power, storage, and other resources to users and applications on the platform.